alex/letsencrypt-aws/README.rst

 ``letsencrypt-aws`` can access it.

-``letsencrypt-aws`` takes it's configuration via the ``LETSENCRYPT_AWS_CONFIG`` environment variables.
+``letsencrypt-aws`` takes it's configuration via the ``LETSENCRYPT_AWS_CONFIG`` environment variable.
 This should be a JSON object with the following schema:

 .. code-block:: json